Shortest Guide To Three Good Things (TGT) or What Went Well

 What are some themes of TGT?

-1. What is one way you made the most meaningful use of your time today?
+1. What one way I made the most meaningful use of my time today?

-2. What one helpful support did you have from your relationships today?
+2. What one helpful support did I have from my relationships today?

-3. What one good thing happened at your work/school/college today?
+3. What one good thing happened at my work/office/college today?

-4. What one good act of generosity or kindness did you do today?
+4. What one good act of generosity or kindness did I do today?

-5. What one thing brought a smile to your heart today?
+5. What one thing brought a smile to my heart today?

 3 Good Things Examples

 Stuck still about how to do it?
-Well, take a look at these examples to help you:
+Take a look at these examples to help you:

 • A great feeling of love you felt when someone checked to find out how you were doing.